valdisiljuconoks/optimizely-advanced-contentarea/README.md

 > dotnet add package TechFellow.Optimizely.AdvancedContentArea
 ```

-Next you would need to configure renderer by adding it to the application:
+Next you would need to configure renderer by adding it to the application and specifying display options:

 ```csharp
 public class Startup